thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 * Discuss what a Version Control System is and why you would use it
 * Describe what Git and Github are and how they differ
 * List the three primary parts of the Git flow
-* Describe the relationship between a repository and a working directory
 * Initialize a git repository with `git init`
-* Check the status of changed files in a git repository with `git status`
 * Stage new and changed files with `git add`
+* Check the status of changed files with `git status`
 * Commit staged files to the git repository with `git commit`

 ## What is a Version Control System?